 What affects our hormone levels?

-Reproductive factors.
-A woman’s hormone levels change when she goes through her menstrual cycle or has children.
-These ‘reproductive factors’ are linked to risks of hormone-related cancers, such as breast and womb cancer.
+A woman's hormone levels change throughout her life, for example as she goes through her menstrual cycle or if she has children.
+These 'reproductive factors' are linked to risks of hormone-related cancers, such as breast and womb cancer.
 They include:

 - being pregnant

 - having children

 - the age at which a woman has a first child